Rate limits

 Overview

-The API enforces rate limits to ensure fair usage and system stability.
+The API enforces two independent rate limits to ensure fair usage and system stability.
+Both must pass for a request to proceed.

 LimitValue